daos-stack/daos/utils/docker/examples/README.md

 This section describes how to build the Docker container running the DAOS agent service allowing the DAOS client container to access a DAOS file system.
 The first step is to create a "daos\_agent.yml" configuration file and to place it in the directory "utils/docker/examples/daos-agent/el8".
+Defining the content of this configuration files is out of scope of this documentaiton.
+Please refer to the section "Create Configuration Files" of the docs/QSG/setup\_rhel.md or docs/QSG/setup\_suse.md for detailed instructions.

 !!! warning
     As for the bare metal DAOS agent, the `fabric_ifaces` section of the "daos\_agent.yml"